What is the UK Games Fund?

 How can the UK Games Fund help your studio?

-The Fund has to date made funding awards to over 60 studios.
+The Fund has to date supported over 100 projects.

 How can your studio become eligible?